-Besides the homepage and the category page, the product page is also the contributor to the success of online stores.
-If the customers visit the product page which means they intended to buy.
+Besides the homepage and the category page, the product page is also a contributor to the success of online stores.
+If the customers visit the product page which means they intend to buy.
 Then, our mission is to bring the customer to the checkout page.

-The three main components that must be included in the product page are product title & description, up-sell & cross-sell blocks, and product reviews.
+The three main components included in the product page are product title & description, up-sell & cross-sell blocks, and product reviews.

 Product title, description

 Product titles and descriptions provide purchasers with precise information about the product.
 The title should let the customer know exactly what it is.
 For example, you can take reference in the photo below:

 Right under the product title, it should be the available colours for that product.
 Also, the size options and size guide should be here.
 And the foremost is the “add to cart” button to call the visitor to take action.

 But what if the visitor looks for more details?
 We will have a dropdown product.
 And it will include all the specific information like material, product measurement, etc.